chainloaded/chainloaded/README.md

 -🟢 Reverse engineering the Windows boot process and its various boot applications

 ### Research
--🟢 Conducting vulnerability research on the Windows OS and UEFI systems
+-🟢 Conducting vulnerability research on Windows and UEFI systems
 -🟢 Studying modern boot security and its flaws, including TPM based security such as SRTM/DRTM based attestation (some of which I discuss in a more casual setting [here](https://never-unsealed.gitbook.io/blog))
--🟢 Researching modern OS security mechanisms such as Virtualization-Based Security (VBS)
+-🟢 Researching modern (hardware based) OS security mechanisms such as Virtualization Based Security (VBS)
--🟢 Writing various scientific papers on the current state of UEFI and Kernel mode threats and security measures
+-🟢 Writing various scientific papers on the current state of UEFI and kernel mode threats and security measures

 <!--
 **never-unsealed/never-unsealed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.